-Melbourne based website design agency Symphonic shares on how to design a successful online store with Dainy Sawatzky, These Little Treasures.
+Melbourne based design agency Symphonic shares on how to design a successful eCommerce store with Dainy Sawatzky, These Little Treasures.

-We moved the client’s initial shop from Etsy to a new platform, Big Commerce, with a design and strategy to connect stories and Dainy’s products.
+First of all, we moved the client ‘s initial shop from Etsy to a new platform, Big Commerce, with a design and strategy to connect stories and Dainy’s products.
 We made sure the beautiful photography stands out and soft colour scheme carries the voice of the bespoken brand.

 We were thrilled to witness this hobby turned business grow from a few hundred dollars a month to six figure profit within 12 months.
 The business has moved out of a home studio into a larger production studio.